simrannchhajwani/Summer-Internship-2025/README.md

-# Hospital Nutrition Tracking System
+# Hospital Nutrition Tracking System - NutriCare

 The Hospital Nutrition Tracking System is a comprehensive full-stack web application designed to streamline the nutritional care process within a clinical setting.
 It provides a centralized, role-based platform for patients, doctors, and administrators to collaboratively manage dietary intake, monitor key health metrics, and facilitate personalized nutritional guidance.